galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 At this point we have curated our data as far as possible and we're ready to see what our error rate is.

-## Assessing error rates based on our mock community
+## Optional: Assessing error rates based on our mock community

 > ### {% icon tip %} Tip: Skipping the mock community analysis
 >
 > The mock community analysis is optional.
 If you are low on time or want to skip ahead, you can jump straight to [the next section](#preparing-for-analysis)
-> where we will cluster our sequences into OTUs and classify them.
+> where we will cluster our sequences into OTUs, classify them and perform some visualisations.
 >
 {: .tip}